rebcabin/masr/specs.md

 # 15. DEFMASRTYPE

-`defmasrtype` is the primary way to add new specs to MASR, that is, for incremental, test-driven development of MASR.
-Use `defmasrtype` to define new specs for terms with nested multi-specs.
+`defmasrtype` is the easiest way to add new specs that have nested multi-specs to MASR.
 Terms without nested multi-specs are few.
 They are special cases with hand-written specs.

 `defmasrtype` creates both (1) the specs for